xPaw/Steam-Card-Farmer/README.md

 ### Usage

-On the command line, just type `node index.js`.
-Optionally include your username and password as arguments, as such: `node index.js steamusername steampassword`.
+On the command line, just type `npm start`.
+Optionally include your username and password as arguments, as such: `npm start steamusername steampassword`.

 If not provided on the command line, it'll prompt you for your Steam username and password.